The Autumn 2024 Spanish D.A.N.A floods

 The DANA in Barcelona was a non-event compared to Valencia.
 As in Valencia, Barcelona received the AEMET alerts about severe rainfall and the forecast was that the DANA would arrive on the evening of Sunday 3rd of November to early morning of Monday 4th of November.

-At 11:12h on Monday 4th November AEMET issued a red alert warning and the Generalitat de Catalunuya (Catalan Autonomous Region government) immediately sent out the warning SMS that I received on my cell phone.
+At 11:12h on Monday 4th November AEMET issued a red alert warning and the Generalitat de Catalunya (Catalan Autonomous Region government) immediately triggered Civil Protection to send out the warning SMS that I received on my cell phone at around 11:15h.
 AMAET issued another update at 12:01h and more useful information like "Already accumulated 150 l/m² at El Prat airport in around just four hours.
 The storms are moving towards the northeast at this time.
 The red notice continues on the coast of Barcelona." at around 14:00h the rains had slowed and stopped by about 16:00h.

 The rain that fell on Barcelona city was absorbed by the 16 vast underground anti-flooding water storage tanks that activate in heavy rainfall, filling to approximately 50% capacity.